-- Add the lemon flavor.
+- Add the apricot flavor.

 - Allow the cake to cool in the pan on a wire rack.
 If you are using parchment paper, grab the edges of the paper and lift to transfer it to a wire cooling rack to finish cooling.

 - After it has cooled, trim the edges back 1/4 to 1/2-inch.
 Use a ruler to cut the cake in half either long ways or short ways.